Eve002/BPL/README.md

 # About BPL :-
-This is a cricket league website.You will find here updates & squad deatells .
+This is a cricket league website.This is all about the deatells of cricket matches such as ipl,Wc,many more!
+You will find here updates ,squad deatells and score etc.!